projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

          cp ~/acrn-work/MyConfiguration/launch_user_vm_id1.sh "$disk"/
          cp ~/acrn-work/acpica-unix-20210105/generate/unix/bin/iasl "$disk"/
          sync && sudo umount "$disk"

-      Even though our sample default scenario defines six User VMs, we're only going to launch one of them, so we'll only need the one launch script.

    #.
 Insert the USB disk you just used into the target system and run these
       commands to copy the files locally: